MSJawad/AXYS/README.md

 Solaiman Jawad,Marc Bonnell, Jason Antao

 ## Responsibilities:
-Getting most of the Django framework working, occasionally helping out with the frontend HTML/CSS.
+Getting most of the Django framework working, and contributing to a part of the the frontend HTML/CSS.

 *my first experience with Django and actually using Amazon Web Services.
 Nevertheless, was a lot of fun and  a great learning experience.Actually managed to snag the Best AWS Design award for StarterHacks 2018*